yomidevs/yomitan/docs/templates.md

     Optional flags to pass to the [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp) constructor.
   * _`text-to-modify`_ <br>
     The text that the regular expression is applied to.
+    If multiple arguments are present, they are all concatenated.
 </details>
 <details>
   <summary>Example:</summary>